Cathinone

 Cathinone (/ˈkæθᵻnoʊn/; also known as β-ketoamphetamine) is a monoamine alkaloid found in the shrub Catha edulis (khat) and is chemically similar to ephedrine, cathine, methcathinone and other amphetamines.
-It is probably the main contributor to the stimulant effect of Catha edulis.
+It is probably the main contributor to the stimulant effect of khat.
 Cathinone differs from many other amphetamines in that it has a ketone functional group.
 Other phenethylamines that share this structure include the stimulants methcathinone, MDPV, mephedrone and the antidepressant bupropion.

 History

 Discovery

 Khat has been cultivated in the Horn of Africa and Arabian Peninsula region of the world for thousands of years.
 It is most commonly chewed for the euphoric effect it produces.
 The active ingredient was first proposed in 1930, when cathine was identified as a predominant alkaloid in the plant.
 Cathine was thought to be the main active ingredient in khat until the 1960s, when it was found that the amount of cathine in the khat leaves is insufficient to produce the effects observed.
 In 1975, the United Nations Narcotic Laboratory analyzed khat leaves from Yemen, Kenya and Madagascar and found evidence of a different alkaloid, cathinone.
 Cathinone is molecularly similar to cathine, but is much more abundant in younger plants.
 This finding caused scientists to speculate that cathinone was the true active ingredient in khat.

 A study was conducted in 1994 to test the effects of cathinone.
 Six volunteers who had never chewed khat were given an active khat sample and a cathinone-free placebo sample.
 The researchers analyzed the participants' moods, activity levels and blood pressure before and after consuming the khat or placebo.
 This analysis showed that cathinone produced amphetamine-like effects, leading the researchers to confirm that cathinone, not cathine, is the active ingredient in khat leaves.